 Visit the Conservatory Policies and Procedures web page for information regarding off-campus travel and dress codes.
 Other information includes practice rooms, keys, and locker assignments.

-Conservatory and double-degree students wishing to enroll in APST 800 Chamber Music, APST 805 Contemporary Chamber Music, or APST 810 Piano Ensemble must complete a Fall 2022 Chamber Music Request Form.
-This form is due the first week of classes; generally the 2nd or 3rd day of classes!
-Please see Small Chamber Music Deadlines for application due dates and procedures.
+Conservatory and double-degree students wishing to enroll in APST 800 Chamber Music, APST 805 Contemporary Chamber Music, or APST 810 Piano Ensemble must complete a Chamber Music Request Form - Each Semester.

-In most cases, you will not be able to register during your preliminary pre-registration window as groups are still pending.
+* In most cases, you will not be able to register during your preliminary pre-registration window the semester before or during the summer, as groups are still pending.

 Two Chamber Groups